ARW4/FPL_Project/README.md

 # Creating an empty data frames
 Player_Gameweeks_data_frames <- list()
 ````
 3 - Using the structure of code outlined above to extract and clean the API data.
-However, due to the looping I needed to add a step at the end that would combine the data frame for each individual player id to the overal data frame created in step 2.
+However, due to the looping I needed to add a step at the end that would combine the data frame for each individual player id to the overall data frame created in step 2.
 ````r
 for (id in IDs$id) {